Teacheramma (TV series)

 Teacheramma is an Indian Malayalam-language soap opera drama television series written by Aadhi Kiran and directed by Nisanth.
 It stars Sreelakshmi in lead role.
 The show was premiered on 7 April 2025 on Asianet and OTT platform JioHotstar.
+The show ended on 24 April 2026.

 Synopsis

 Saraswathi, a dedicated primary school teacher in her early 50s, is respected in her professional life but faces neglect and emotional pain at home.

 She has two daughters and a son, but only her youngest daughter, Veena, remains unmarried and close to her.
 Radha (the eldest daughter) and Mahesh (the son) treat Saraswathi as a caretaker, cook, and facilitator—using her for their benefit while giving her nothing in return.